pugetmesh/pugetmesh.github.io/docs/meshcore/repeater_setup.md

-# Puget Mesh Meschcore Repeater Setup
+# Puget Mesh Meshcore Repeater Setup

 These are guidelines to help you setup a new Meshcore repeater which will work well within Puget Mesh.
 Repeaters in Meshcore are encouraged, each enhances the coverage of the mesh.